cassiecarr/CarND-TrafficSignClassifier-P2-1/writeup.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numby library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* Number of training examples
+* Number of validation examples
+* Number of testing examples
+* Image data shape
-* The size of test set is ?
+* Number of classes
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is an exploratory visualization of the data set, where a random image of the training set is plotted.
+It also notes the ID and sign name for the image.

 ![alt text][image1]